kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

   - POST /api/auth/reset-password

 Troubleshooting
+- EADDRNOTAVAIL:
+  - Container environments may not have a routable "localhost" interface.
+Ensure HOST=0.0.0.0 (default).
+The server enforces this when HOST is unset or set to localhost/127.0.0.1.
 - Port already in use (EADDRINUSE):
   - Another instance might be running.
 A PID file is managed under .tmp/server.<port>.pid.
+- Proxy errors ([HPM] EADDRNOTAVAIL):
+  - This backend does not run any proxy.
+Check the frontend dev proxy configuration.
+Avoid pointing a proxy to itself (e.g., localhost:3001 → localhost:3001).
+Use the actual backend service URL accessible from the frontend environment.
 - Mongo not connected:
   - /api/health will reflect db: disconnected; verify MONGODB_URI and MONGODB_DB in .env.